rctl/yubiwall/README.md

 ## Installation

 You will need Nginx ingress controller installed.
-Also recommended to have cert-manager installed, templates will assume you have cert-manager configured with Lets Encrypt issuer (feel free to edit this in `kubernetes/ingress.yaml`).
+Also recommended to have cert-manager installed, Kubernetes templates will assume you have cert-manager configured with Lets Encrypt issuer (feel free to edit this in `kubernetes/ingress.yaml`).

 Configure ENV variables in `kubernetes/deployment.yaml`, you will need to set the following:

-- YUBICO_CLIENT_ID
+- `YUBICO_CLIENT_ID`
   - Get from https://upgrade.yubico.com/getapikey/
-- YUBICO_SECRET_KEY
-- JWT_SECRET
-  - Some random secret value (to allow session persistance across yubiwall restarts)
-- DOMAIN
+- `YUBICO_SECRET_KEY`
-  - Domain to use for setting cookie.
-This needs to be same domain as Yubiwall **and** the protected resource.
-Cross domain validation is not supported.
-You can use different sub domains for Yubiwall and other resources, if you do, configure the top level shared domain here.
-- ALLOWED_KEYS
+- `ALLOWED_KEYS`
   - Comma separated list of allowed keys, this is the first 12 characters you get when pressing your yubikey
+- `JWT_SECRET` (optional)
+  - Set a secret value here to support persistent authentications across yubiwall restarts
+- `KEY_TTL` (optional)
+  - How many minutes an authentication will be valid.

 ```